alankashiwa/cafe-catalog-project/README.md

 **by Alan Po-Ching**

 # About the project
-Design and implement a database driven catalog website that allows user to create and manage their own items after logining via google+ or facebook.
+Design and implement a database driven catalog website that allows user to create and manage their own items after login via google+ or facebook.
 The theme for this website is *"cafe"*.

 # Libraries and Dependencies
 * Python 2